adyanth/cloudflare-operator/docs/getting-started.md

 ## Create a Custom ClusterTunnel Resource

 To create a ClusterTunnel, we need to store Cloudflare credentials in a Secret.
 Follow the steps below.
+Have a look at the [detailed configuration guide](configuration.md) for more details.

 1. Create a Secret containing Cloudflare credentials.
 More information on what these tokens do are [provided here](#cloudflare-tokens).
 We create the Secret in the operator namespace for using ClusterTunnels.